 The Keeler swimming pool was built in the mid-1920s and was a popular place to cool off for locals along.
-Hollywood stars visited the pool after filming westerns in the Alabama Hills near Lone Pine.
+After filming westerns in the Alabama Hills near Lone Pine, Hollywood stars visited the pool.
 The Olympic-sized pool was eventually abandoned and left to the desert winds and sand.

-Today the towns Early Era Preservation Society are hoping to open the pool again eventually and have purchased the property.
+Today the town’s Early Era Preservation Society is hoping to open the pool again eventually and have purchased the property.
 The plan is to fill the pool with natural spring water by drilling a well—more info.

 Keeler Sierra Talc Company Mill

-From the early 1900s to 1942, California was the primary source for talc in the nation.
-With most of the Talc coming from the Talc City mine between Keeler and Death Valley.
-Talc was trucked 19 miles from the mine to Keeler, where it was processed and sacked for shipment.
+From the early 1900s to 1942, California was the primary source for talc.
+Most of the Talc came from the Talc City mine between Keeler and Death Valley.
+Talc was trucked 19 miles from the mine to Keeler, which was processed and sacked for shipment.

 From there, it was loaded onto trains and shipped to Los Angeles.
 Today you can still see the Sierra Talc Company Mill at Keeler.
 The building is private property, so it cannot be entered without permission.